forestgeo/fgeo.biomass/.buildignore/dbh-vs-biomass.md

 #> Assuming `dbh` data in [mm].
 #> Joining, by = c("sp", "site")
 #> Converting `dbh` based on `dbh_unit`.
+#> Warning: Can't convert all units (inserting 176 missing values):
+#> the 'to' argument is not an acceptable unit.

 biomass <- allo_evaluate(census_equations)
 #> Assuming `dbh` units in [cm] (to convert units see `?measurements::conv_unit()`).
 #> `biomass` values are given in [kg].
+#> Warning: Can't convert all units (inserting 176 missing values):
+#> the 'from' argument is not an acceptable unit.
+#> Warning: Can't evaluate all equations (inserting 127 missing values):
+#> object 'dba' not found
 #> Warning:
 #>     `biomass` may be invalid.
 #>     We still don't suppor the ability to select dbh-specific equations